 Car parking facilities are available at all stations across our network.
 At most stations there is a charge for long stay parking, and this may apply to blue badge parking bays also.
 Some of the stations also have a drop off area.
 Information about car parks at the stations we serve can be found at the station operator’s website or on www.nationalrail.co.uk.
 Many larger stations have a tarmac or concrete surfaced car park, with designated parking spaces available for Blue Badge holders marked by the International Symbol for Access.

-Station operators are responsible for the ongoing monitoring of the use of designated blue badge parking bays in station car parks to ensure that motorists without ‘blue badges’ are not using the designated blue badge parking bays.
+Station Facility Operators are responsible for the ongoing monitoring of the use of designated blue badge parking bays in station car parks to ensure that motorists without ‘blue badges’ are not using the designated blue badge parking bays.

-We will liaise with station operators, at least annually, to review the demand to ensure that sufficient disabled car parking spaces are available.
+We will liaise with Station Facility Operators at least annually, to review the demand to ensure that sufficient disabled car parking spaces are available.

 A7.3 THIRD PARTY PROVIDED FACILITIES